 Failure to Pay Fees

-If you miss a payment, the bondsman cannot unilaterally revoke the bond, nor can they immediately collect collateral.
+If you miss a payment, the bondsman cannot unilaterally revoke the bond.
+Nor can they immediately collect collateral.
 Instead, they must seek compensation through a separate court filing.
 That said, if such a filing sides with the bondsman, you may be responsible for penalties in addition to the original bond fees.

 Revocation of Bonds

 A bondsman cannot revoke a bond in Louisiana.
 This applies to more than just a situation where fees are not met.
-There are no circumstances where a bondsman can revoke a bond without court approval.
+There are no circumstances in which a bondsman can revoke a bond without court approval.
 This even applies to failure to appear in court.
 That said, the bondsman typically has sufficient knowledge of the system and resources to pursue legal recourse if you violate any terms of the agreement.

 Now that you have a better understanding of some of your fundamental rights and the laws surrounding them, you can consider bail bonds as a means of meeting court demands.
 In general, your bondsman will know the laws and work with you to make sure everything is done correctly and you or your loved one can stay out of jail during the proceedings.
 If you’re ready to take that step, you can have a conversation with an agent at A Right Choice Bail Bonds.